primeeng-adil/netsuite-takeoff-integration/README.md

 4. While the aforementioned steps usually obviate the need for Security Questions, there might be cases where NetSuite struggles to remember a user.
 In such scenarios, it's recommended to enter security questions and answers in their designated input fields.
 5. Once you have added all the inputs, it is always a good idea to save the login and details by clicking 'Save Login' and 'Save Details' in the File menu in the menu bar at the top.

+### Name and Customer Fields
+The Name field is optional, while the Customer field is required.
+In cases where either the Name or Customer information is missing in the NetSuite system, follow these steps:
+1. Access NetSuite and create a new Name or Customer entry.
+2. Copy the exact name of the newly created Name or Customer.
+3. Paste the copied name into the appropriate input field within the integrator.

+Even though the fields are displayed as dropdowns, they are designed to accept manual inputs.
+It's crucial that the input matches an existing record in NetSuite precisely to ensure a successful program execution.
+Please note that the dropdowns undergo updates, typically taking a day to reflect the latest changes.
+Consequently, any newly added customer or site will become visible in the dropdown menu on the following day.
+However, it's still possible to execute the program even if the corresponding record has not yet been added to the dropdown.

 ### Saving Inputs
 You can easily store your login information and other details by using the 'Save Login/Details As...' or 'Save Login/Details' options.
 These two options differ mainly in terms of where your information will be stored.
 - **Save Login/Details:** This option automatically saves your data to the default location: `C:\Users\<username>\Documents\Netsuite Inputs`.
 You can modify this default storage location by accessing the 'Settings' through `File > Settings` in the menu bar.